fjukstad/walrus/README.md

   -f string
     	pipeline description file (default "pipeline.json") -output string
-    	where walrus should store output data on the host (default ".")
+    	where walrus should store output data on the host (default "walrus")
 ```

 # Example pipeline
 Here's a small example pipeline.
 It consists of two stages: the first writes all
-files in the `/` directory to a file `/walrus/stage1/file`, the second writes
+filenames in the `/` directory to a file `/walrus/stage1/file`, the second writes
 all files with `bin` in the name to a new file `/walrus/stage2/file2`.

 ```